Meet our researchers: Dr Claudia Barros, Plymouth University

 Understanding the cellular changes leading to the formation of glioblastoma brain tumours

-Dr Claudia Barros was awarded a Brain Research Trust project grant in September 2017 for her study of the mechanisms underlying formation of the brain tumour glioblastoma.
+Dr Claudia Barros was awarded a Brain Research UK project grant in September 2017 for her study of the mechanisms underlying formation of the brain tumour glioblastoma.

 Glioblastoma is the most common primary malignant brain tumour in adults.
 Its impact is devastating - there is no cure and most patients die within a year of diagnosis.

 Dr Barros will be studying the cancer stem cells within glioblastoma.
 These are thought to drive tumour recurrence after treatment.
 Little is known about the properties of these stem cells but they may hold the key to the development of new and more effective treatments for glioblastoma.

 Following rigorous assessment as part of our competitive project grant round, this project was selected for funding because the members of our Scientific Advisory Panel felt that it would make an important contribution to knowledge in an important area, with high unmet need.
 Based on excellent preliminary data, the Panel agreed that the work was compelling and likely to succeed.

 Around 2,600 people are diagnosed with glioblastoma every year in the UK.
 Only 20 per cent survive for more than a year, and only three per cent survive more than three years.

 Glioblastoma is a grade 4 brain tumour, meaning that it grows and spreads quickly.